 The placement of ADAI in Psychiatry will generate opportunities for collaboration that will further strengthen and advance substance abuse research.
 ADAI will work in collaboration with several active substance abuse clinical and training programs, as well as with numerous faculty and staff involved in addiction psychiatry or substance use research.
 As with all our programs, ADAI will receive administrative oversight and operations support for their staff and programs.
 For the time being, they will stay in their off-campus space in the University District Building.

-We will have much more to share in the coming months about this exciting development.
-In the meanwhile, please welcome our new colleagues and help them as they transition to their new administrative home.
+Please welcome our new colleagues and help them as they transition to their new administrative home.